Executive Members

 University of Oxford - graham.wilson@conted.ox.ac.uk

-I started teaching photography in various FE settings in 2017, have run three years of a therapeutic photography intervention (teaching photography with a therapeutic intention), and am now teaching photography in an HE setting.
-However, these build on a decade's experience teaching counselling, psychology, leadership and organisation development in both FE and HE.
-A registered psychotherapist, while my PhD was in behavioural science, I have professional memberships in anthropology and visual sociology, and my particular interest in teaching photography is preparing students to draw on these disciplines to inform their image making.
-I have written five textbooks on aspects of photography, and several in other fields.
-Outside teaching, I have been a trustee and chair of various charities, was a regional organiser for the RPS during the Covid-era, and ran a professional development network for a decade.
+Having started teaching photography in various FE settings in 2017, I have run three years of a therapeutic photography intervention (teaching photography with a therapeutic intention), and am now teaching photography in an HE setting.
+These build on a decade's experience teaching counselling, psychology, leadership and organisation development in both FE and HE.
+A registered psychotherapist, while my PhD was in behavioural science, I have professional memberships and Fellowships in anthropology and visual sociology, and my particular interest in teaching photography is helping students to draw on these disciplines to inform their image making, and have written five textbooks on aspects of photography, and several in other fields.
+Outside teaching, I have been a trustee and chair of various charities, ran a professional development network for a decade, was a regional organiser for the RPS during the Covid-era, a member of the editorial team for one of their magazines, and write a regular column for Klick Magazine.

 Exec Member - Gretchen Viehmann